-Construction can be a dangerous business!
-If you have been injured and need a NC Construction Accident Lawyer, read on for how The Bishop Law Firm can help you.
+Construction work can be a dangerous business!
+If you have been injured and need Construction Accident Attorneys, read on for how The Bishop Law Firm can help you.
 We represent injured construction workers in North Carolina and do not get paid unless we win your case.

 NC Construction Accident Statistics

-Unfortunately, construction sites are filled with hazards that can lead to catastrophic injuries.
+Unfortunately, construction sites are filled with hazards that can lead to severe injury.
 Scaffolding or trench collapses, extreme heights, arc flashes, improper temporary wiring, crane accidents and hazardous machinery are all potential dangers.
 Traumatic brain injuries, spinal cord injury, crushing injuries, broken bones and torn ligaments are all possible injuries.

 NC Workers’ Compensation Law

 It should be noted that the below NC Workers’ Compensation benefits are available for injured employees only.
 Independent contractors are not covered under NC Workers’ Comp.
 Employers who employee three or more people must carry workers’ comp insurance per NC Law.